RBF Weighted Hyper-Involution for RGB-D Object Detection: Experiments

-Inference GFLOPs refers to the number of floating point operations required to perform a single prediction or inference step on a trained model.
-This measurement is often used to evaluate the computational complexity and performance of a given model, and is usually expressed in GigaFLOPs ($10^9$ FLOPs).
-The calculation of Inference GFLOPs involves counting the number of additions and multiplications required to compute the activations for each layer in a network for a given input, and converting that count to FLOPs.
-We compare the inference GFLOPs with several state-of-the-art RGB and RGB-D based object detectors to evaluate the real-time computational performance of our detection model.
-For inference time comparison of the RGB-D based detectors we select FETNet \cite{xiao2021fetnet} and some other implementations of RGB-D based detection using their proposed module, as reported in their paper.
-As shown in Table \ref{tab:table_4.0}, our detection model achieved the best inference GFLOPs which suggest our model has the least computational complexity.
-Moreover, our model also significantly outperforms real-time single stage detector YOLOv2 \cite{redmon2017yolo9000} in terms GFLOPs.
-This result also indicate the real-time performance of our RGB-D detection model.
-A potential reason for achieving significantly less inference GFLOPs is that our backbone structure has convolution layers of 3x3 filter with stride 1 which always use the same padding and maxpool layer of 2x2 filter of stride 2.
-The fusion layer uses mostly 3 filters for its convolution operations.
-Moreover, we apply just 8 filters for depth aware hyper-involution which also contributes to the impressive inference times.
+\textbf{Inference Cost:} Inference GFLOPs refer to the number of floating-point operations needed for a single prediction on a trained model, measuring computational complexity and performance in GigaFLOPs ($10^9$ FLOPs).
+Calculating Inference GFLOPs involves counting the additions and multiplications required for each layer’s activations for a given input and converting that count to FLOPs.
+We compare the Inference GFLOPs of our detection model with several state-of-the-art RGB and RGB-D object detectors to assess computational performance.
+For RGB-D detectors, we use FETNet \cite{xiao2021fetnet} and other implementations reported in their paper.
+As shown in Table \ref{tab:table_4.0}, our detection model achieved the lowest Inference GFLOPs, indicating the least computational complexity.
+Our model also significantly outperforms the real-time single-stage detectors including the recent YOLO variants \cite{redmon2017yolo9000, yolov8, yolo11, yolo12} in GFLOPs, highlighting its real-time performance.
+A key reason for achieving lower Inference GFLOPs is our backbone structure, featuring 3x3 convolution layers with stride 1 and same padding, and maxpool layers with 2x2 filters and stride 2.
+The fusion layer mainly uses 3 filters for convolution operations.
+We use just 8 filters for depth-aware hyper-involution, resulting in impressive inference times.